 Integrated Master of Science: General Requirements

 The major program emphases are in the fields of Nutrition Education, Nutrition and Public Health, and Nutrition and Exercise Physiology.
-All three integrated MS-RDN degrees require the following core courses:
+All three integrated MS-RDN degrees require the following core didactic courses and practicum courses:

 All three Master of Science degrees require a substantial integrative departmental project or thesis.

 Students working toward the 57-credit Master of Science degree in Nutrition and Exercise Physiology will also complete five additional courses: